 Physical therapy: The goal of physical therapy is to improve mobility, restore function, reduce pain, and prevent further injury.
 Physical therapists use a variety of methods, including exercises, stretches, traction, electrical stimulation, and massage.
 Traditionally, physical therapy has been used to treat pancreatitis.
 However, further research in humans is necessary to determine whether this treatment is safe and effective in humans.

-Not all physical therapy programs are suited for everyone, and patients should discuss their medical history with their qualified healthcare providers before beginning any treatments.
-Based on the available literature, physical therapy appears generally safe when practiced by a qualified physical therapist, however complications are possible.
-Treatment options should be considered carefully.
+Not all physical therapy programs are suited for everyone, and patients should discuss their medical history with their qualified healthcare professionals before beginning any treatments.
 Physical therapy may aggravate pre-existing conditions.
 Persistent pain and fractures of unknown origin have been reported.
 Physical therapy may increase the duration of pain or cause limitation of motion.
 Pain and anxiety may occur during the rehabilitation of patients with burns.
-Both morning stiffness and bone erosion have been reported in the physical therapy literature although causality is unclear.
+Both morning stiffness and bone erosion have been reported in the literature, although causality is unclear.
 Erectile dysfunction has also been reported.
-Physical therapy has been used in pregnancy, specifically to treat women with pelvic girdle pain during pregnancy and at three, six, and 12 months postpartum.
-Reports of major adverse effects are lacking in the available literature, but caution is advised nonetheless.
+Physical therapy has been used during pregnancy, and although reports of major adverse effects are lacking in the available literature, caution is advised nonetheless.
 All therapies during pregnancy and breastfeeding should be discussed with a licensed obstetrician/gynecologist before initiation.

 Avoid or minimize alcohol consumption because it may lead to pancreatitis.